-- 16. BCM is a whole-of-business approach that includes policies, standards and procedures for ensuring that critical business operations can be maintained or recovered in a timely fashion, in the event of a disruption.
-Its purpose is to minimise the financial, legal, regulatory, reputational and other material consequences arising from a disruption. - 17.
-Critical business operations are the business functions, resources and infrastructure that may, if disrupted, have a material impact on the regulated institution's business functions, reputation, profitability, depositors and/or policyholders. - 18.
-A regulated institution's BCM must, at a minimum, include: - (a) a BCM Policy in accordance with paragraphs 20 and 21; - (b) a business impact analysis (BIA) including risk assessment in accordance with paragraphs 22 and 23; - (c) recovery objectives and strategies; in accordance with paragraphs 24 and 25; - (d) a business continuity plan (BCP) including crisis management and recovery in accordance with paragraphs 26 to 28; and - (e) programs for:

-- (i) review and testing of the BCP in accordance with paragraph 29; and - (ii) training and ensuring awareness of staff in relation to BCM. - 19.
-In addition to the requirements stated elsewhere in this Prudential Standard, the Board of the Head of a Level 2 group must:
+- 16.20.
+BCM is a whole-of-business approach that includes policies, standards and procedures for ensuring that critical business operations can be maintained or recovered in a timely fashion, in the event of a disruption.
+Its purpose is to minimise the financial, legal, regulatory, reputational and other material consequences arising from a disruption. - 17.21.
+Critical business operations are the business functions, resources and infrastructure that may, if disrupted, have a material impact on the APRA-regulated institution's or group's business functions, reputation, profitability, depositors and/or policyholders. - 18.22.
+An APRA-regulated institution's BCM must, at a minimum, include: - (a) a BCM Policy in accordance with paragraphs 24 and 26; - (b) a business impact analysis (BIA) including risk assessment in accordance with paragraphs 27 and 28; - (c) recovery objectives and strategies; in accordance with paragraphs 29 and 30; - (d) a business continuity plan (BCP) including crisis management and recovery in accordance with paragraphs 31 to 34-33; and - (e) programs for: - (i) review and testing of the BCP in accordance with paragraph 35; and - (ii) training and ensuring awareness of staff in relation to BCM. - 19.23.
+In addition to the requirements stated elsewhere in this Prudential Standard, the Board of the Head of a Level 2-group must: - (a) ensure that the Level 2 group's BCM is appropriate to the nature and scale of its operations and is consistent with the Level 2 group's risk management strategy or framework; - (b) consistently apply BCM for each part of the Level 2 group;